-How to Write a Cover Letter and Get Noticed
+How to Write a Cover Letter for a Job (With Examples and Tips)

 Written by Coursera Staff • Updated on

-Whereas your resume covers important information, like the dates of your past employment and the skills you’ve developed, your cover letter is an opportunity to dive more fully into your motivation for applying in the first place.
-In writing a cover letter, you should aim to answer two primary questions:
+Your resume covers important information, like the dates of your past employment and the skills you’ve developed, but a good cover letter lets you explain why you're interested in the role and why you're a good fit for the organization.
+As you learn how to write a good cover letter, you should aim to answer two primary questions:

 • Why are you interested in this role at this particular company?